ernw/nmap-parse-output/README.md

 ## Bash Completion

-Bash completion can by enabled by adding the following line to your `~/.bash_profile` or `.bashrc`:
+Bash completion can be enabled by adding the following line to your `~/.bash_profile` or `.bashrc`:

     source ~/path/to/misc-tools/_nmap-parse-output

 ## ZSH Completion

-ZSH completion can by enabled by adding the following line to your `~/.zshrc`:
+ZSH completion can be enabled by adding the following line to your `~/.zshrc`:

     autoload bashcompinit && bashcompinit && source ~/path/to/misc-tools/_nmap-parse-output